Maya Corrigan

 GINGERDEAD MAN: Five-Ingredient Mystery #7

-"A Christmas Carol" by Dickens explores death in the midst of a joyous celebration and inspires a holiday mystery.
+"A Christmas Carol" by Dickens explores death in the midst of a joyous celebration and inspires this holiday mystery.

 When I was asked to write a holiday mystery, I grappled with how to inject death into the “holly, jolly ... best time of the year” without killing the spirit of the season.
 Then I realized that Charles Dickens showed the way.
 Death permeates his iconic holiday story, A Christmas Carol.
 From its first line—“Marley was dead: to begin with”—it takes us on a bleak journey to a brief happy ending.
 Mysteries take readers on a similar journey.
 In my seventh Five-Ingredient Mystery, Gingerdead Man, the Dickens tale is central to the story.